dan0126/unravelling/README.md

 Finally, we created two linear regression models, with an error less than 1.1 and R2 greater than 0.85, indicating that the machine learning models built were able to capture with good results the molecular dynamics information, whose data were experimentally tested, guaranteeing the quality of the results obtained.

+Click the image below to get more details about this undergraduate research:

 [![Video about the undergraduate research](https://i9.ytimg.com/vi/pyStGPaQumE/mqdefault.jpg?v=61646ce8&sqp=CJyh-JAG&rs=AOn4CLAakjpx6za5lvrIOSTy8CU9guFp3w)](https://www.youtube.com/watch?v=pyStGPaQumE)